r-dziewaltowski/ClassicCalculator/README.md

 # Classic Calculator
-A classic calculator engine simulating pressing buttons and producing output including display value.
+A classic calculator engine that responds to pressing buttons and provides output including display value.

 ## Table of Contents
 - [Description](#description)